 - In a large bowl, combine the peaches, sugar, lemon juice, cinnamon and cloves.
 Transfer to a 5-qt. slow cooker.
 Cover and cook on low for 8-10 hours or until peaches are very soft, stirring occasionally.

 - Stir in tapioca.
 Cook, uncovered, on high for 1 hour or until thickened.
 Pour into jars or freezer containers; cool to room temperature, about 1 hour.
-Cover and refrigerate up to 3 weeks.
-Yield: 9 cups.
+Cover and refrigerate up to 3 weeks or freeze up to 1 year.